Zheng Yuxiu

-Zheng Yuxiu (鄭毓秀 (Zhèng Yùxiù, Cheng Yü-hsiu), 1891–1959) (Note: Also known in western sources as Tcheng Yu-hsiu, Soumay Tcheng, Soumé Tcheng and Madame Wei Tao-ming), was a Chinese lawyer, judge, revolutionary, and legislator.
+Zheng Yuxiu (鄭毓秀 (Zhèng Yùxiù, Cheng Yü-hsiu), 1891–1959), (Note: Also known in western sources as Tcheng Yu-hsiu, Soumay Tcheng, Soumé Tcheng and Madame Wei Tao-ming) was a Chinese lawyer, judge, revolutionary, and legislator.
 Zheng was the first female judge in modern Chinese history.

-Zheng studied at the Faculty of Law of Paris and returned to Shanghai to practice law.
-She participated in Sun Yat-sen's revolutionary movement leading up to the 1911 Revolution.
+Zheng participated in Sun Yat-sen's revolutionary movement leading up to the 1911 Revolution.
+She then went to Paris and studied at the Faculty of Law of Paris where she earned a doctorate in 1925.
+Shen then returned to Shanghai to practice law.
 She was president of a court in the French concession and then served in the national Legislative Yuan, helping to draft the Chinese Republican-era civil code.
 In 1919, she served on the Chinese delegation to the Paris Peace Conference.
 From 1931 to 1937 she was president of University of Shanghai school of law.

 Family and education

 Raised as a young girl in the paternal family home in Guangdong, Zheng was first home-schooled before her mother enrolled her in a formal school in Beijing.
 Her revolutionary activities began at a young age.
 She refused to have her feet bound as she saw how the traditional practice had affected her mother who underwent the binding process as a child.
 She also refused a marriage arranged by her paternal grandmother because she thought her fiance's conservative upbringing and beliefs would be too incompatible with her own lifestyle.
 Her family sent her to a mission school in Tianjin, where she learned English but chose not to follow the religious instruction.
 In 1912, she met the anarchist and revolutionary organizer Li Shizeng and enrolled in his preparatory school for Chinese students hoping to go to France on the Diligent Work Frugal Study program.
 The school was the first in China to be co-educational.
 She was one of the handful of women to go to France on the program.